The Gratitude Project for Change

 Slogan: In a world that rushes forward, we pause to pay attention and reflect

-With thanks to all who are helping this nascent initiative to keep growing and linking our roots and shoots with others.
 If you would like to participate in an upcoming morning mixer, or if you are interested in learning more about this, our community based Gratitude Project, please get in touch with Lorraine Widmer-Carson.

 I am not interested in weapons, whether words or guns, I want to be part of the rescue team for our tired, overcrowded planet.
 The rescuers will be those people who help other people to think clearly, to be honest and open-minded.
 They will be an anti-dote to those people who disconnect us.
-They will de-objectify, rehumanize and make others more understandable and sympathetic.
+They will de-objectify, rehumanize and make others more understandable and sympathetic.”
+Mary Pipher, from Writing to Change the World

 Recent Posts